connexcs/docs/docs/report.md

 ## Dual Tone Multi Frequency

 Use the **Dual Tone Multi Frequency (DTMF)** report for customers that send DTMF (for example, voice broadcast systems).
-This allows you to establish cost effectiveness for a route, and the cost per DTMF digit.
+This allows you to establish the cost-effectiveness of a route and the cost per DTMF digit.

 ## Reports

 Currently, this provides the same functionality and options as the individual Breakout and DTMF reports.
-When addition of new reports materialize, it will replace them.
+When new reports materialize, it will replace the old ones.
 This page has the same Pivot and Filtering functionality as the **Breakout** report.

 ## Per Number